 After all, the organic labelled products totaled $47 billion in sales last year, according to Business Insider.
 Could a hydroponic-specific label push your sales to new heights?

 Tell us what you think, would a hydroponic label benefit you?
-Let us know in the comments.News and Updates organic labeling standards
+Let us know in the comments.organic labeling standards